masc-ucsc/docs/docs/pyrope/02-basics.md

 The expression evaluation order is important if the elements in the expression can have side effects.
-Pyrope does not allow expressions to have side effects with the exception of `debug` statements like `puts`.
+Pyrope does not allow expressions to have side effects except `debug` statements like `puts`.

-As a reference languages like C++11 do not have a defined order of evaluation for all types of expressions.
+As reference languages like C++11 do not have a defined order of evaluation for all types of expressions.
 Calling `call1() + call2()` is not defined.
 Either `call1()` first or `call2()` first.